top of page

 • Concussion

-• Failing short in the brightest light after spending every waking hours training
+• Falling short in the brightest light after spending every waking hour training

 Learn more here.